mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 Delete
 ~~~~~~~~~
-A delete operation is much more complicated in MsPASS that what you would
+A delete operation is much more complicated in MsPASS than what you would
 find as a type example in any textbook an database theory.
 In a
 relational environment delete normally means removing a single tuple.
 In MongoDB delete is more complicated because it is